sakloui/jorban-martysmods.github.io/docs/shader_repos/martysmods/immerse_download_and_install.md

 iMMERSE is the core collection of shaders from Pascal.

-You can find these shaders [on GitHub](https://github.com/martymcmodding/iMMERSE) and they're freely accessible to all.
+These shaders are available [on GitHub](https://github.com/martymcmodding/iMMERSE) and are freely accessible to all.

 ---

 <details markdown="block" class="details-tree">
 <summary>Installing iMMERSE Public GitHub Shaders</summary>

-Setting up iMMERSE shaders is straightforward.
-Just use the ReShade Installer and choose `iMMERSE` at the shader installation portion of the installer!
+Setting up iMMERSE shaders is a breeze.

+Simply use the ReShade Installer and select `iMMERSE` during the shader installation process!

-If you need information on installing shaders through the ReShade Installer, refer to our guide on [installing ReShade and it's shaders through the ReShade Installer!](https://guides.martysmods.com/docs/reshade/#:~:text=Shaders%20are%20what%20makes%20ReShade%20so%20valuable%20to%20it%E2%80%99s%20users.%20They%E2%80%99re%20the%20effects%20that%20you%20can%20toggle%20on%20and%20configure%20to%20get%20the%20specific%20look%20you%20want%20per%20game!)
+For detailed instructions on installing shaders through the ReShade Installer, check out our guide on [installing ReShade and its shaders](https://guides.martysmods.com/docs/reshade/#:~:text=Shaders%20are%20what%20makes%20ReShade%20so%20valuable%20to%20it%E2%80%99s%20users.%20They%E2%80%99re%20the%20effects%20that%20you%20can%20toggle%20on%20and%20configure%20to%20get%20the%20specific%20look%20you%20want%20per%20game!).

 </details>